 Like the Horta – the giant pizza monster from “The Devil in the Dark” – tribbles are among the most iconic images Star Trek ever produced, and “The Trouble with Tribbles” is one of the most widely recognized and referenced episodes of the Original Series, as shown by Deep Space Nine paying tribute to the episode in “Trials and Tribble-ations”, their celebration of the franchise’s 30th anniversary in 1996.
-But where “The Devil in the Dark” is the prototypical episode of Trek in many ways, “The Trouble with Tribbles” really isn’t.
-It’s structured entirely as a comedy, in a way that few, if any, other episodes of Trek have been (with “Trials and Tribble-ations” being the only other such episode I can think of).
+But where “The Devil in the Dark” is the prototypical episode of Trek in many ways, “The Trouble with Tribbles” really isn’t, in that it’s structured entirely as a comedy.

-I don’t mean that it’s the only funny episode; far from it.
+It’s not the only funny episode of Trek, of course; far from it.
 Trek has always had a sense of humor about itself – more so than some fans like to acknowledge, I think – and any number of episodes have taken a more light-hearted approach to their subject matter than, say, “The Devil in the Dark” (and even that episode, while delivering a critique of xenophobia, still gave us one of the franchise’s most well-known comedic lines: “I’m a doctor, not a bricklayer!”).
 When I wrote about TOS’s “Tomorrow is Yesterday”, for instance, I observed that it took a much lighter tone than some of Trek’s other time-travel stories, and it certainly included comedic scenes, like a bemused Kirk’s interrogation by an exasperated 20th-century naval guard.
 But “The Trouble with Tribbles” isn’t a sci-fi drama with comedic moments; it’s a sci-fi comedy.
-From its comedic character tropes (the blowhard bureaucrat, the slick, greedy salesman, the hard-nosed bartender) to its call-back comic beats (the constant repetition, to Kirk’s annoyance, of the word “quadrotriticale”), to its outright use of slapstick (Cyrano Jones weaving through the bar brawl with his stolen drink), the structure of this episode probably has more in common with an episode of Futurama than an episode of Star Trek.
+From its comedic character tropes (the blowhard bureaucrat, the slick, greedy salesman, the hard-nosed bartender) to its call-back comic beats (the constant repetition, to Kirk’s annoyance, of the word “quadrotriticale”), to its outright use of slapstick (Cyrano Jones weaving through the bar brawl with his stolen drink), the structure of this episode probably has more in common with the average episode of Futurama than the average episode of Star Trek.
 So why is it considered one of the all-time classic Trek episodes?

 The easy answer – if not an entirely satisfying one – is that “Trouble” feels like classic Trek, in a surprisingly timeless way.
 It had been years since I’d last seen the episode, and before I rewatched it, I was honestly expecting something of a novelty: fun at best, silly at worst.
 Instead, I enjoyed it immensely, and found that it stands up better than a number of episodes I had fonder memories of – not just from TOS, but from the more recent series as well.
 I suspect this is partly because it doesn’t take a serious, heavy-handed approach, and instead lets its environmentalist theme lie in the background; the tribbles, multiplying exponentially in the absence of their natural predators, work both as a cautionary tale of environmental disruption, and as an ironically cute threat.
 Still, I can think of other light-hearted episodes that haven’t aged nearly as well as “Trouble”; I recently rewatched the TOS episodes featuring famous funny Trek character Harry Mudd – “Mudd’s Women” and “I, Mudd” – and honestly, I found them both … difficult to watch.
 So what is it – besides a lack of disturbing sexual politics – that makes “Trouble” stand up so well as prototypical Trek, when it’s also so atypical?